aisaacn/ECE434/hw06/ReadMe.md

 9) Mainline is a model that shows tasks being executed with interrupts
 10) The non-critical interrupt is preventing the CPU from addressing the event
 11) A further interrupt tells the CPU that a more critical event should be handled first

+I included two pngs, one referencing high load and the other no load.
+For a load, I repeatedly ran a make and make clean to compile and subsequently remove a simple Hello World c script.
+It appears that the RT kernel has a higher initialization cost, but performs better over time.